tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 **simplest designs are the best** and FP is all about simplicity.

-Even if a functional program is a mess, it can **be factually refactored** as FP is algebra, but alternative paradigms can't.
+Even if a functional program is a mess, it can **be factually refactored** as FP is algebra and homogeneous, but alternative paradigms can't.

 ## Leveraging FP as the Universal Approach It Is